elixir-lang/elixir-lang.github.com/_posts/2026-02-26-eager-literal-intersections.markdown

 ## The trouble with laziness

 As we described above, lazy BDDs allow us to represent set-theoretic operations at any depth.
-And while this is extremely useful for unions and differences, they offer a downside when it comes to intersections.
+And while this is useful in many cases, they offer a downside when it comes to intersections.
 For example, take this type:

 ```elixir